-24 Years Ago: Garth Brooks Hits No. 1 With ‘The Dance’
+27 Years Ago: Garth Brooks Hits No. 1 With ‘The Dance’

-24 years ago today (July 14, 1990) is a day Garth Brooks will likely not forget.
-It was on this day that his hit, ‘The Dance,’ soared to the top of the charts, where it stayed for three straight weeks.
+Twenty-seven years ago today (July 14, 1990) is a day that Garth Brooks will likely not forget.
+It was on that date that his hit "The Dance" soared to the top of the charts, where it stayed for three straight weeks.

 "We were both doing whatever we could to stay in Nashville, trying to get our songs heard by anybody," Arata recalls.
-"The only folks listening, however, were other songwriters as no one else was usually at our shows.”
-As they were both struggling as newcomers, Brooks told Arata if he ever got a record deal, he would record the song -- and he kept his word.
-In turn, "The Dance" sealed Brooks' spot as a star in country music, and earned him multiple awards, including the CMA Horizon Award.
-He also won an ACM Award for the song's video, which included footage from celebrities who had passed away, including Keith Whitley, Martin Luther King, Jr. and President John F. Kennedy.
+"The only folks listening, however, were other songwriters, as no one else was usually at our shows."

+While they were both struggling as newcomers, Brooks told Arata that if he ever got a record deal, he would record the song -- and he kept his word.
+In turn, "The Dance" sealed Brooks' spot as a star in country music and earned him multiple awards, including the CMA Horizon Award; he also won an ACM Awards trophy for the song's music video, which features footage of celebrities who had passed away, including Keith Whitley, Martin Luther King Jr. and President John F. Kennedy.